sumitdeole/ab_testing_with_llm/readme.md

 # A/B Testing Framework for E-commerce

 ## Overview
 Robust experimental framework for Zalando-style conversion rate optimization.
+The code will test and store important metrics and plots and then use LLM model (Mistral via Ollama) to interprete the results and generate executive report.

 Features:
 - Bias detection (SRM, duration checks)
 - Multiple testing approaches (Frequentist, Bayesian, CUPED)
 - Heterogeneous treatment effects